 How much time per week will online courses take?

-Generally, students should plan to spend between 6-8 hours per week on online law courses, including reading assigned materials, viewing presentations online, participating in discussions, and completing writing projects.
+Generally, students should plan to spend between 3-4 hours per credit per week on online law courses, including reading assigned materials, viewing presentations online, participating in discussions, and completing writing projects.

 How will I receive official communications from Seton Hall Law and my online course instructor?